nrbrt/2560pro-smt172-peristalticpump/README.md

 # 2560pro-smt172-peristalticpump
-Controls a peristaltic pump, reports temperature from 2 smt172 sensors and measures differential pressure using a mpx7002dp sensor
+Controls a peristaltic pump using a drv8825 steppermotor driver, reports temperature from 2 smt172 sensors and measures differential pressure using a mpx7002dp sensor
 The commands that can be sent are the following:

 `pos:w`